ibsenc/image-service/README.md

 ## Upload and Download Images to AWS S3 Using Spring Boot

 ### Description:

-A Spring Boot program which allows for image upload, download, and deletion of files to Amazon S3 ( simple storage service).
+A Spring Boot server with an API for image upload, download, and deletion via Amazon S3.

 ### Reference: